JohannesBuchner/UltraNest/README.rst

 Pre-release alpha software.
 Will probably be renamed later.

+Nested sampling for Bayesian inference on arbitrary user-defined likelihoods.

 Features
 =========

-* Nested sampling for Bayesian inference on arbitrary user-defined likelihoods
-* Robust, parameter-free MLFriends algorithm (metric learning RadFriends, Buchner (2014), Buchner (2019)
+* Pythonic

   * pip installable
-* MPI-support
+  * Easy to program for: Sanity checks with meaningful errors
-* Checkpointing and resuming
+  * Can control the run programmatically and check status
+  * Reasonable defaults, but customizable

-* Resuming from a run with different number of live points
+* Checkpointing and resuming, even with different number of live points
-* Wrapped/circular parameters
+* Wrapped/circular parameters, derived parameters
-* Storing derived values
 * Tracking solution modes
 * Run-time visualisations and exploration information
+* Corner plots

+* Robust exploration easily handles:

+  * Multiple modes
+  * Degenerate parameter spaces such as bananas or tight correlations
+  * Uses the robust, parameter-free MLFriends algorithm (metric learning RadFriends, Buchner+14,+19)

 * strategic nested sampling

-  * vary (increase) number of live points (similar to dynamic nested sampling)
+  * can vary (increase) number of live points (similar to dynamic nested sampling)
+  * can sample clusters optimally (e.g., at least 50 points per cluster)
-  * to minimize parameter estimation uncertainties
+  * can target minimizing parameter estimation uncertainties
-  * to minimize evidence uncertainties
+  * can target a desired evidence uncertainties
-  * to sample clusters well
+  * can target a desired number of effective samples
+  * or any combination of the above

 * Very fast

   * some functions implemented in Cython
   * vectorized likelihood function calls
+  * MPI-support

 Coming soon
 =============

-* Support for stopping a run programmatically, and receiving feedback
+* Visualise logL-logV, parameter evolution & other nested sampling checking plots
 * Support for high-dimensional problems (>=20d)

 Usage